-Session Chair: Lt Gen Giovanni Fantuzzi, Commander, Italian Logistics and Aquisition
+Session Chair: Lieutenant General Giovanni Fantuzzi, Commander, Italian Logistics and Acquisition

 This session will focus on International trends in EW innovation.
 Of particular note will be what requirements are being seen that drive the need for innovative technologies to address those requirements.
 Also to be discussed will be International perspectives on how organizational change is being implemented or being attempted, to be faster and more agile.
 Perspectives on what has been working in terms of innovation adoption, and what has not been working, will be presented.

 Dr. Nick Law